torbendury/torbendury.github.io/_posts/2021-11-27-azure-kubernetes-with-application-gateway-and-ssl.md

 `cert-manager` is going to take care of auto-renewing the certificates when needed.
 By default, Let's Encrypt certificate last for 3 months and then need to be updated - this is where handy `cert-manager` comes in.
 It constantly checks for expiring certificates and automatically renews them for you.
 AGIC will take care of replacing them for users which access your application.

-## Securing your application with Network Security Group
+## Securing your application with NSG

 You can create a Azure `Network Security Group` and assign it to the subnet of your Application Gateway instance.
 With this, you can ensure control of network activity of inbound as well as outbound traffic to/from your AppGW.